Waterford man fulfills promise to honor friends lost in 1966 house fire

-(WXYZ) — It was an emotional day at Waterford Center Cemetery, marking the final chapter of a story that began nearly six decades ago.
+WATERFORD TOWNSHIP, Mich.
+(WXYZ) — It was an emotional day at Waterford Center Cemetery on Monday, marking the final chapter of a story that began in 1966.

 Watch Alexandra Bahou's video report:

-It’s been a long time coming, but gravestones now sit at the place of what once were unmarked graves, offering a semblance of closure for the community that still remembers a tragedy long ago.
+It’s been a long time coming, but gravestones now sit where there used to be unmarked graves, offering a semblance of closure for the community that still remembers a tragedy long ago.

 Bob Russako watched Monday as gravestones adorned with the names of his friends were set into place.

 “Now everybody knows where they're at.
 I mean, I know where they are at now.
-Coming out here and not finding anything was very hurtful after a while,” said Russako.
+Coming out here and not finding anything was very hurtful after a while,” Russako said.

-The gravesite had weighed heavily on Bob for years, with his four friends sitting in unmarked graves.
+The gravesite had weighed heavily on Russako for years, with his four friends sitting in unmarked graves.

-“I was 15, same age as Kathy, and I remember very well—running around our house, her and my stepsister piercing their ears with ice cubes.
-And I remember her favorite song,” said Russako.
+“I was 15, same age as Kathy, and I remember very well — running around our house, her and my stepsister piercing their ears with ice cubes.
+And I remember her favorite song,” Russako said.

-We first shared Bob and his story back in June.
-Bob’s friends, the Browns, lived just around the corner from him growing up.
+We first shared Russako and his story back in June.
+Russako’s friends, the Browns, lived just around the corner from him growing up.

 Previous Story: Waterford man lost his friends in a house fire nearly 60 years ago.
 Now, he’s buying their gravestones.

-An early morning fire on January 5, 1966, ripped through the Brown Family’s house on Arcadia Park Drive, tragically killing four of the children: 15-year-old Katheryn, 12-year-old Nancy, 9-year-old Donald and 7-year-old Julia.
+An early morning fire on Jan.
+5, 1966, ripped through the Brown family’s house on Arcadia Park Drive, tragically killing four of the children: 15-year-old Katheryn, 12-year-old Nancy, 9-year-old Donald and 7-year-old Julia.

 The second oldest, Larry, was able to escape by jumping to safety.